-- 3.5 The RPST is the collective name for two separate schemes covering nonclinical risks, the Liabilities to Third Parties Scheme (LTPS) and the Property Expenses Scheme (PES) - 3.6 LTPS typically covers Employers' and Public Liability claims from NHS staff, patients and members of the public.
-These range from slip and trips and falls, to workplace moving and handling, bullying and stress claims.
-LTPS also covers damage to claimant's property. - 3.7 LTPS also covers claims arising from breaches of the Human Rights Act, the Data Protection Act and the Defective Premises Act, as well as defamation, unlawful detention and professional negligence claims. - 3.8 PES covers "first party" losses for material damage to the Trust's buildings and contents from a variety of causes, including fire, theft and water damage.
-PES also offers business interruption expense cover arising from property damage. - 3.9 The Trust is required to report claims to the NHSR upon receipt of a formal Letter of Claim, where the total cost will approach or exceed the applicable excess at the earliest opportunity. - 3.10 Personal injury cover is unlimited in value and there is no limit on the number of claims that the Trust may make in any membership year.
+- 4.1 The RPST is the collective name for two separate schemes covering non- clinical risks, the Liabilities to Third Parties Scheme (LTPS) and the Property Expenses Scheme (PES). - 4.2 LTPS typically covers employers' and public liability claims from NHS staff, patients, and members of the public.
+These range from slips, trips, and falls to workplace moving and handling, bullying and stress claims.
+LTPS also covers damage to claimant's property. - 4.3 LTPS also covers claims arising from breaches of the Human Rights Act, the Data Protection Act, and the Defective Premises Act, as well as defamation, unlawful detention, and professional negligence claims. - 4.4 PES covers "first party" losses for material damage to the Trust's buildings and contents from a variety of causes, including fire, theft, and water damage.
+PES also offers business interruption expense cover arising from property damage. - 4.5 The Trust is required to report claims to NHSR upon receipt of a formal Letter of Claim, where the total cost will approach or exceed the applicable excess at the earliest opportunity. - 4.6 Personal injury cover is unlimited in value and there is no limit on the number of claims that the Trust may make in any membership year.
 LTPS and PES claims are subject to excesses.
-All claims which are above the Trust's excesses (see below) must be reported to the NHSR.
-For all non-clinical claims the final decision as to whether admission will be made rests with the NHSLA. - Employer Liability claims excess: £10,000 - Public Liability Claims excess: £3,000 - Products Liability claims excess: £3,000 - Professional indemnity claims excess: £3,000 - Property Expenses: - Buildings: £20,000
+All claims which are above the Trust's excesses (see below) must be reported to NHSR.
+For all non-clinical claims, the final decision as to whether admission will be made rests with NHSR.

+• Employers' liability claims excess: £10,000

+Public liability claims excess: £3,000

+Products liability claims excess: £3,000

+Professional indemnity claims excess: £3,000